3 Easy Steps To Early Potty Training, Inspired By World Cultures

 Where do they go?
 Usually a public toilet.
 If that’s not available they might use a wastebasket or, apparently, a potted plant.
 At last resort they’ll let them have at it wherever (hopefully pointing the active parts away from innocent bystanders).
 Don’t worry.
 The parents do clean up afterward.

 There are a host of advantages to the technique, including less waste from diapers and a child’s lack of dependency on something to catch their poop.
-There’s also less worry about rashes, though one might wonder what happens to those tushes in a cold breeze, which gives new meaning to “freezing your ass off.”
+There’s also less worry about rashes, though one might wonder what happens to those tushes in a cold breeze, which gives new meaning to “freezing your butt off.”
 The final result?
 Kids who are toilet trained by their first birthday.

 There’s a tribe in Africa that has a similar technique to the Chinese.
 But while the Chinese practice doesn’t start until around toddlerhood, the Digo people will often begin right at infancy.
 Here’s how it works: